benjamindraper1996/CI_PP2_FoxPhotography/README.md

 ### JavaScript Validation
 JSHint Static Code Analysis Tool for JavaScript was used to validate the Javascript files.
 The Menu, Index and Contact JS files passed with minor issues.
 The about.js file Needed to be run with the new JS ES6 Features becuse of the arrow functions that were used, removing these were not possible for the stucture of the code, a regular function also gave an error.
+The Game JS file passed with no errors but has a number of warnings, given more time i would aim to eliminate these warnings and neaten up the code so that it performs better.
 <details><summary>index.js</summary>
 <img src="documentation/validation/js-index.jpg">
 </details>